-Scott has been entrenched in music and music gear for nearly two decades.
-He has been a guitarist since age 15, studying music with Phil Sargent in his hometown of Concord, NH for years.
+Scott has been entrenched in music and music gear for many years.
+He has been a guitarist since the age of 15, studying music with Phil Sargent in his hometown of Concord, NH for years.
 Scott has expanded his musical interests increasingly ever since.
-He also has been playing the Mandolin since he was in High School and now offers beginner mandolin and tenor banjo lessons here at Ear Craft.
-Scott works behind the scenes here at Ear Craft, providing the website with content and photography updates, as well as assisting customers in the store and online.
-Scott also works as an Ear Craft Music Sound Tech and has served a number of our clients, including Philips Exeter Academy and Next Level Church.
+Scott was promoted to General Manager of Ear Craft Music in 2021.
+He also works behind the scenes at the store providing the website with inventory, general content updates, as well as assisting customers in the store and online.
+Scott is a folk instrument enthusiast and studies a wide variety of instruments, including the Bowed Dulcimer, Hurdy Gurdy, Oud, Tenor Banjo, Mandolin, Bass, Drums, and various others.
 You can watch him perform with his band Erin’s Guild by visiting the band’s event schedule here.

 DJ DePasquale is the newest member of the team here at Ear Craft Music.
 With a decade of gigging, teaching, and recording experience, DJ can help you in a variety of avenues in your musical life.

 After studying music/guitar at Plymouth State University, DJ, relocated back to his home turf of the NH Seacoast.
 DJ is an active member of several bands/groups, he stays busy outside of the store with gigs and recording sessions throughout the New England area.